chevere/router/README.md

 ### Automatic dependency injection

-Use method `withAutoInject($deps, ...$ignore)` to automatic recursive inject missing dependencies.
+Use method `withAutoInject($deps, ...$ignore)` to automatically inject missing dependencies recursively.

 ```php
 $container = $container->withAutoInject($deps, ...$ignore);
 ```

-The ignore argument enable to define dependencies that will be ignored, useful for dependencies that must be [late injected](#late-dependency-injection) after the middleware pipeline resolves.
+The `ignore` argument allows you to define dependencies that should be ignored, which is useful for dependencies that must be [late injected](#late-dependency-injection) after the middleware pipeline resolves.

 ## Dependencies